 And that is exactly right.
-Because, as I've been saying, you simply cannot divorce the extent of the atonement from the nature of the atonement.
+It is so crucial to understand that you simply cannot divorce the extent of the atonement from the nature of the atonement.
 What you believe about for whom Christ died has necessary implications about what you believe the atonement itself actually is.
 Without fail, when someone says that Christ has atoned for the sins of all people throughout history without exception, unless they believe all people will finally be saved, they necessarily redefine the nature of what Christ accomplished on the cross.
-Now, the cross doesn't save men; it makes men savable.
+Now the cross doesn't save people; it makes people savable.
 It makes their salvation possible-available-if they can summon the wisdom to accept this kind offer.

 And so what has happened?
 By universalizing its extent, they limit its efficacy.
-Because now, since the atonement has been made on behalf of all people without exception, and not all people without exception go to heaven, something other than the atonement becomes the decisive determining factor for salvation.
+Because now, since the atonement has been made on behalf of all people without exception, and not all people without exception go to heaven, something other than Christ's death becomes the decisive determining factor for salvation.
 Namely, the depraved sinner's response to the atonement.
 And at that point, it is not Christ who saves.
 It is not the cross that saves.
 It is our response to the cross that saves.
 And that, friends, strikes at the very heart of the Gospel itself.
 And so Professor Stephen Wellum puts it well when he writes, "Ultimately what is at stake in the debate over the extent of the atonement is a Savior who saves, a cross that effectively accomplishes and secures all the gracious promises of the new covenant, and a redemption that does not fail" (FHHC, 539).

 And so you see, those of us who hold to a particular redemption-and who treat the issue as a matter of consequence rather than indifference-our chief concern is not to exclude people from the benefits of redemption!
 Like, "We believe in a limited atonement!
 And it's not for you!
-So go stand over there!"
+So you go stand over there!"
 No!
 Our chief concern is to safeguard the achievements of Christ's cross from being robbed of their power.
+And when someone says Christ died for everybody but not everybody is saved, they empty the cross of the very power that makes the Gospel Good News.
 And so this is no trifling matter, friends.
 We need to get this right.

 A fourth and final reason for studying the extent of the atonement: because doctrine shapes life.
-The strength for holy living is rooted in our understanding of the Gospel-of who are in Christ because of what He has accomplished on our behalf.
+The strength for holy living is rooted in our understanding of the Gospel-of who we are in Christ because of what He has accomplished on our behalf.
 Have you ever noticed that the very first command of the Book of Romans doesn't appear until chapter 6 and verse 11?
 There is not a single command in the Book of Romans until the middle of chapter six!
 Why?
 Because the child of God is not set upon a proper foundation to make progress in sanctification until he is utterly assured of the truth about himself as a sinner condemned before God and rescued solely by the grace of Christ.